helsinki-sda-group/conciliator/README.md

 * For Python, follow the insctructions from [Python's official website.](https://www.python.org/downloads/)

-* While not strictly a prerequisite, the code is highly recommended to be run in a Windows environment due to the Tkinter and the pip install commands included in the command line script.
+* The code is strictly designed to be run in a Windows environment using the PyPI package installer due to the Tkinter and the pip install commands included in the command line script.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>